adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 You may use a DNS provider that is supported by cert-manager.
 Check the [list of supported providers](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers).
 But cert-manager is highly extensible, and you can easily add your own provider if needed with some efforts.
 Check [available contrib webhooks](https://cert-manager.io/docs/configuration/acme/dns01/#webhook).
 {{</ alert >}}

-First prepare variables and set them accordingly :
+First prepare variables and set them accordingly:

 {{< highlight host="demo-kube-k3s" file="main.tf" >}}